 We suggest reviewing your UWorld journal either once a week or once every two weeks.
 When reviewing the questions, cover up the answers with your hand, ask yourself the question in bold, and then answer it.
 If you get it wrong, then highlight the question.
 Once you get to the end of the document, do all the highlighted questions again.

-This is a cumulative journal, so every time you review it, review ALL the questions (even the ones form 5 weeks ago).
+This is a cumulative journal, so every time you review it, review ALL the questions (even the ones from 5 weeks ago).
 This is a great way of 1) isolating the important information from UWorld, and 2) learning it so that you never miss the same question twice.
 This way, a 90%+ is a realistic possibility the second time you go through UWorld.
 Plus, you'll have a better chance of recognizing similar questions that count on the exam.

 Use the UWorld Journal with UWorld!